dmitrycello/yaglpp/README.md

 #define YAGLPP_IMPLEMENTATION
 #include <yaglpp/glpp.h>
 ```
-The library works with [GLFW](https://www.glfw.org/) version 3.4+.
+The library works with OpenGL context version 2.0 to 3.3, the higher versions are yet to come, and [GLFW](https://www.glfw.org/) version 3.4+.
 It is also integated with the [STB](https://github.com/nothings/stb) image library as one of its direct dependencies.
-The [Assimp](https://github.com/assimp/assimp) and [GLM](https://github.com/g-truc/glm) libraries are both written in C++, so there is no any workaround.
+The included [Assimp](https://github.com/assimp/assimp) and [GLM](https://github.com/g-truc/glm) libraries are both written in C++, so there is no any workaround.
 It is possible to select the required OpenGL context version by altering the **`YAGLPP_CONTEXT_VERSION_MAJOR`** and **`YAGLPP_CONTEXT_VERSION_MINOR`** main switches (default 3.3) in the [glpp.h](include/glpp.h) header file.
 The used context version affects the build, making available only the supported API assets.
 Every call to the API function in the library is provided with the appropriate error checking, which has an effect only in Debug mode.
 On the contrary, under the Release build, the library attempts to impliment the inline calls minimizing the overhead.
 Here is the average YAGL++ member function implementation under the Debug mode:
 ```
 void Uniform::Set(GLsizei count, _In_reads_(count) const glm::vec3* value)
 {